Programs and Activities / Funding

-Funds development and implemenation of Foresight tablet software which will integrate with the state OPHI-PCR software.
+Funds development and implementation of Foresight tablet software which will integrate with the state OPHI-PCR software.

 MT Disaster & Emergency Services / Homeland Security - $75,000 (2011-2012)

-Funds contracted services and travel to develop a Montana Medical Response to Disaster Plan and accompaning Strategic Plan
+Funds contracted services and travel to develop a Montana Medical Response to Disaster Plan and accompanying Strategic Plan